SyncfusionExamples/How-to-Export-Chart-as-Image-in-WinUI-Chart/README.md

   }
  ```

-**Note:** The Chart background is transparent.
-In JPEG format, RenderTargetBitmap converts it to a black background.
+**Note:** By default, the chart background is transparent.
+When using JPEG format, RenderTargetBitmap converts the transparent background to black.
+To resolve this, set the chart’s BackgroundColor to white or any preferred color.

 **Chart output**